 Read report brief.
 Read online free Buy the book or download the free PDF

-This report will examine and assess how leading national, regional, and multinational standards bodies address issues of intellectual property (IP) arising in connection with the development of technical standards.
-Through commissioned analysis, a public workshop in Washington and a report of the findings of an expert committee, the report will first document the policies and practices of different types of standard-setting organizations in different geographical contexts.
-The report will consider policies with respect to such matters as; requirements for the disclosure of IP essential or relevant to the development and implementation of standards, the terms of IP licensing to implementers of a standard, and whether conditions attached to IP incorporated in standards carry over to a new holder in the event of a transfer of IP rights.
-The report will also assess how these policies work in practice and in a legal context and how variations in these policies relate to different types of standards activities, organizations, and fields of technology.
-Finally, the report will evaluate the effectiveness of these policies in reducing conflict between IP holders and other implementers, balancing the interests of firms of different sizes and with different business models, and balancing the interests of producers and consumers.
+This report examined and assessed how leading national, regional, and multinational standards bodies address issues of intellectual property (IP) arising in connection with the development of technical standards.
+Through commissioned analysis, a public workshop in Washington and a report of the findings of an expert committee, the report documented the policies and practices of different types of standard-setting organizations in different geographical contexts.
+The report considered policies with respect to such matters as; requirements for the disclosure of IP essential or relevant to the development and implementation of standards, the terms of IP licensing to implementers of a standard, and whether conditions attached to IP incorporated in standards carry over to a new holder in the event of a transfer of IP rights.
+The report also assessed how these policies work in practice and in a legal context and how variations in these policies relate to different types of standards activities, organizations, and fields of technology.
+Finally, the report evaluated the effectiveness of these policies in reducing conflict between IP holders and other implementers, balancing the interests of firms of different sizes and with different business models, and balancing the interests of producers and consumers.